mofrim/42-fdf/README.md

     ```math
     $$\begin{pmatrix} 1 & 0 & 0 \\ 0 & 1 & 0 \\ 0 & 0 & 0 \end{pmatrix}$$
     ```
+- [2024-09-10 21:55] OK. matrix-multiplication first implementation is done. now i want to draw just the map-grid with thick points.
+What immediately pops into my mind is: How do i set the distance between points?
+I realized: This is the question of the zoom level!!!
+And i really want to implement at least zooming and padding....